How effective are the Pfizer, AstraZeneca and Moderna vaccines against Omicron?

 Fears over Omicron prompted London mayor Sadiq Khan to declare a major incident in the capital in December and the NHS returned to its highest level of emergency preparedness, level four, meaning that the health service’s response will be coordinated as a national effort, rather than led by individual trusts.

-Announcing his “Plan B” restrictions in December, the prime minister said that the variant’s infection rate could double every two-to-three days due to the fact that it is highly transmissible, hence the recent decision to make booster jabs available to all adults.
+Announcing his “Plan B” restrictions last month, the prime minister said that the variant’s infection rate could double every two-to-three days due to the fact that it is highly transmissible, hence the recent decision to make booster jabs available to all adults.

 Are vaccines effective against Omicron?